blabla1337/skf-flask/skf/markdown/code_examples/php/47-code_example--PHP_Object_Injection--.md

 	*/

-	// Fix for the PHP object Injection
+	// Secure approach for preventing the PHP object injection

 	<?php